Mark Walker's Home Page

 Here is a link for a website devoted to critical thinking that I am working on in my spare time: www.criticalthinkingbyexample.com.

 Mark Walker was born in a small log cabin built on conceptual foundations of his own design.
-He is an Assistant Professor in the Philosophy Department where he occupies the Richard L. Hedden Endowed Chair in Advanced Philosophical Studies.
+He is an Associate Professor in the Philosophy Department where he occupies the Richard L. Hedden Endowed Chair in Advanced Philosophical Studies.
 Mark’s PhD is from the Australian National University.
 He previously taught at McMaster University in the department of philosophy and in the Arts & Science Program.
 He serves on the editorial board of the Journal of Evolution and Technology and on the board of directors of the Institute for Ethics and Emerging Technologies.
 Dr. Walker’s teaching and research interests include ethics, epistemology, philosophy of law, philosophy of religion and philosophy of science.
 His current primary research interest is in ethical issues arising out of emerging technologies, e.g., genetic engineering, advanced pharmacology, artificial intelligence research and nanotechnology.

 Selected Papers in various stages of disarray by yours truly